canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 - Deploy the StorageOS operator
 - Create a secret for StorageOS
+- Create a workload on top of StorageOS

 ### You will only need

-- a Charmed Kubernetes deployment
+- a Charmed Kubernetes Cluster

 ## Deploying StorageOS
 Duration: 2